FuturICT2/FIN4Xplorer/README.md

 # on macOS: to prevent gyp related errors
 npm explore npm -g -- npm install node-gyp@latest
-# on macOS: if you get "gyp: No Xcode or CLT version detected!", try un- and then reinstalling the XCode Command Line Tools
+# on macOS: if you get "gyp: No Xcode or CLT version detected!", try un- and then reinstalling the XCode Command Line Tools:
 sudo rm -r -f /Library/Developer/CommandLineTools xcode-select --install